Homebound Placement during the Pandemic

 Home Instruction due to Health Issues

 My child has a 504 for “xyz.”
 During normal times, the 504 can be implemented in the school building.
-However, due to the pandemic, he needs the accommodation of instruction in the home. (and list the reasons why)
+However, due to the pandemic, he needs accommodation and instruction at home. (and list the reasons why.)

 - I am writing to you about my child “name.”